-The Ancient Music Ireland sound library will be available on this page early in 2021.
+The Ancient Music Ireland sound library will be available on this page in the Autumn of 2021.

 The library was recorded and post-produced by Sound Editor and Field Recordist Angel Pérez Grandi of SoundarkStudios.com.
 Many of the sounds heard today are created electronically – the fresh dynamic library offered here is made using acoustic instruments and human voice!
 Chilling whispers to rumbling crescendo – the notes, chords, overtones, vibrations and reverberations within Ancient Music Ireland’s repertoire will pour an epic new choice of atmospheric audio onto the gaming, movie, tv documentary, radio and podcast making world.
 Instruments and vocals featured are mainly from Ireland but some hail from around the globe.